Meet the Bad Dog Pack

 Higgins

 Heather Higgins didn’t just find Bad Dog Arts—she felt it.
-“My sister invited me into the Bad Dog Arts pack,” she shares.
-“After attending events, hearing Michael and Victoria speak, and then stepping into the classroom as a volunteer… I saw it.
-I felt it.
-And I knew I wanted to help support and grow something this meaningful.”
-What she witnessed was more than creativity, it was transformation.
-“Life is hard,” Heather says.
-“And life without positive outlets and options is impossibly stifling.
-How do you know what is available, if you aren’t given opportunities?
-How do you even know the questions to ask?”
-Through Bad Dog Arts, she’s watched children work through frustration, back up to try again, and discover confidence they didn’t know they had.
-She’s seen them light up - glimmer and shine- as they proudly share what they’ve created.
+“My sister invited me into the Bad Dog Arts pack, and after attending events, hearing Michael and Victoria speak, and volunteering in the classroom, I saw it, I felt it, and I knew I wanted to help grow something this meaningful,” she shares.
+What she witnessed was more than creativity—it was transformation.
+“Life is hard, and without positive outlets it can feel stifling.
+How do you know what’s available if you’re not given the opportunity to explore?” she says.
+Through Bad Dog Arts, she has watched children work through frustration, try again, and discover confidence they didn’t know they had.
 “It’s heady stuff,” she adds.
-“How can you ask for more than to watch children, people, become emboldened by positive experiences?”
+“How can you ask for more than watching people become emboldened by positive experiences?”

 While she didn’t always consider herself traditionally “artsy,” creativity has always been part of her story.
 As a child, she loved creating experiences.
 At just 12 years old, she organized a neighborhood carnival to raise money for muscular dystrophy.
 That instinct - to bring people together around something meaningful - never left.